shapeshed/shapeshed.com/content/posts/photoshop_101_the_move_tool.md

-{
-  "slug": "photoshop-101-the-move-tool",
-  "title": "Photoshop 101 - The Move Tool",
-  "date": "2006-09-30T00:00:00+01:00",
++++
+date = "2006-09-30T00:00:00+01:00"
-  "description": "The second in a series on Photoshop Tools from a web perspective.
-The Move Tool is simple but has some advanced features that can save you serious time.", "tags": [
+description = "The second in a series on Photoshop Tools from a web perspective.
+The Move Tool is simple but has some advanced features that can save you serious time." slug = "photoshop-101-the-move-tool" tags = ["Photoshop", "Photoshop 101"] title = "Photoshop 101 - The Move Tool"

-    "Photoshop",
-    "Photoshop 101"
-  ]
-}
++++

 ## More than just moving elements